-If your presentation has a large Section, containing plenty of slides, then it is quite possible that this Section may make it difficult to view the other remaining Sections, as shown in Figure 1.
-The reason here is that content slides of this huge Section cover up so much screen area that it becomes difficult for you to see the slides in the other Sections.
-And if you want to drag a slide from one Section to another, you may be at a loss to comprehend what you will end up with, and where your slide will move to?
-This can also cause an issue beyond just moving slides, for example, you won't feel too intuitive if want to reorder your Sections.
+If you have a presentation with a large Section, containing many slides, then you may find that this one Section makes it difficult to see all the other remaining Sections, as shown in Figure 1.
+This is because these many slides cover up so much screen real estate making it difficult for you to see other stuff, such as slides in other Sections.
+And if you want to drag a slide from one Section to another, you may be at a loss to comprehend what you will end up with.
+So to counter this problem, you can collapse and expand single and multiple Sections, as explained in this tutorial:

 Figure 1: Sections with plenty of slides visible within Slide Sorter view

 - First open your presentation within which you have already added Sections.
 Change to Slide Sorter view, as shown in Figure 1 above, so that you can easily access the Sections.

 - Then first Collapse your Sections so that you only see the Section names without any slides.
 Then you can easily drag the Section to the required position.
 There are two ways to collapse and expand Sections in PowerPoint 2013, as explained in this tutorial:

 - To collapse a particular section, first click on its name.
 We clicked on the section called "Default Section", as shown in Figure 2, below.
 Then, click the small arrow that you can see in front of its name, as shown highlighted in red within Figure 2.

 Figure 2: Arrow in front of the Section name

 - Alternatively, just double click on the Section's name to collapse it.

 - This collapses all slides within that particular Section, and you will see only the name of the Section and no slides at all, as shown highlighted in red within Figure 3 (compare with Figure 2, above).
 Also notice that the arrow now points rightwards (see the "Default Section" section in Figure 3, below).

 Figure 3: Selected section collapsed